finos/FDC3/docs/api-bridging/spec.md

 Hence, message paths and propagation are simple.
 All messages to other desktop agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.

 ### Handshake, Authentication & Name Assignment
 On connection to the bridge, a handshake and authentication step must be completed.
 This allows:

 - The desktop agent to confirm that it is connecting to an FDC3 Desktop Agent Bridge, rather than another service exposed via a websocket.
 - The bridge to require that the desktop agent authenticate itself, allowing it to control access to the network of bridged desktop agents
-- The destkop agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested namee, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.
+- The desktop agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested name, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.

 The bridge is ultimately responsible for assigning each desktop agent a name and for routing messages using those names.

+### Channels
+It is assumed that Desktop Agents SHOULD adopt the recommended 8 channel set (and the respective display metadata).
+Desktop Agents MAY support channel customization through configuration.
+The Desktop Agent Bridge MAY support channel mapping ability to deal with channel differences that can arise.

 ## Interactions between Desktop Agents
 The use of Desktop Agent Bridging affects how a desktop agent must handle FDC3 API calls.
-Details on how this affects the FD3 API and how a deskttop agent should interact with other agents over the bridge are provided below in this section.
+Details on how this affects the FD3 API and how a desktop agent should interact with other agents over the bridge are provided below in this section.

 ### Handling FDC3 calls When Bridged

 #### WIP
-Destkop Agents that are bridged will need to wait for responses from other DAs before responding to API calls.
+Desktop Agents that are bridged will need to wait for responses from other DAs before responding to API calls.
   * for resilience, this may mean defining timeouts...

 ### Identifying Desktop Agents Identity and Message Sources